 Benn’s peering over Denny’s shoulder.
 “He’s such a show-off.”

 “No I wouldn’t.
-I’d be a pain in the ass.”
+I’d be an insufferable pain in the ass.
+Like now, only turned up to eleven.”